lilydjwg/nvchecker/README.rst

   Only commits containing this file path will be returned.

 use_latest_release
   Set this to ``true`` to check for the latest release on GitHub.

-An annotated tag creates a "release" on GitHub.
-It's not the same with git tags, which includes both annotated tags and lightweight ones.
+  GitHub releases are not the same with git tags.
+You'll see big version names and descriptions in the release page for such releases, e.g.
+  `zfsonlinux/zfs's <https://github.com/zfsonlinux/zfs/releases>`_, and those
+  small ones like `nvchecker's <https://github.com/lilydjwg/nvchecker/releases>`_ are only git tags that should use ``use_max_tag`` below.

   Will return the release name instead of date.

 use_max_tag
   Set this to ``true`` to check for the max tag on GitHub.
 Unlike